Spy Kids 2: The Island of Lost Dreams: Plot

-Carmen is captured by a Spork, a flying pig, and dropped into its nest with Gerti, who tells her that Gary is genuinely evil.
-Her feelings for Gary change after he and a Slizard he tamed attack Juni and his Spider Monkey.
-Carmen manages to incapacitate Gary and she and Juni leave to retrieve the Transmooker.
-Romero, encouraged by Juni, leaves his lab and discovers his creatures are much friendlier than he thought.
+Carmen is captured by a flying pig, and dropped into its nest with Gerti, who tells her that Gary is genuinely evil.
+Juni befriends a spider-monkey, and comes across Gary who has befriended a Slizard.
+When Gary attacks Juni, Carmen incapacitates him.
+Encouraged by Juni, Romero leaves his lab and finds his creatures much friendlier than he thought.
 Carmen and Juni eventually find and recover the Transmooker, eliminating the cloaking around the island, and are surprised when their family joins them.
 Donnagon then confronts the group, takes the Transmooker and, after a fight with Gregorio tries to destroy the Cortez family with it, but it malfunctions.
 Gerti reveals she sabotaged it and threatens Donnagon with telling everything to her mother, which he detests.
 Romero arrives alongside his creatures and destroys the prototype Transmooker as well.

-The President and his staff arrive on the island.
-He and his daughter fire Donnagon; Gary is temporarily disavowed, and Alexandra appoints Gregorio as director of the OSS on her father's behalf.
-Even though offered a promotion to Level 1, Juni resigns due to the impersonal treatment he had received by the OSS after being framed.
+The President, and his staff arrive on the island.
+He and his daughter fire Donnagon, Gary is temporarily disavowed, and Alexandra appoints Gregorio as director of the OSS.
+Even though he is offered a promotion, Juni resigns due to the impersonal treatment he had received by the OSS after being framed.
 As the Cortez family leaves the island, Romero gives Juni a miniature spider-monkey as a gift, and the island's inhabitants bid farewell to the Cortez family.

-During the credits, Machete hosts a concert featuring Carmen (with a microphone which helps her sing, and a belt that helps her dance), and Juni (with a guitar that plays itself), but realizes too late that he never put any batteries in the devices before they went onstage.
+During the credits, Isador "Machete" Cortez hosts a concert featuring Carmen (with a microphone which helps her sing, and a belt that helps her dance), and Juni (with a guitar that plays itself), but realizes too late that he never put any batteries in the devices before they went onstage.
 When he breaks this news to Carmen and Juni, this shocks them, realizing they have musical talent.
-Meanwhile, Dinky Winks, the owner of Troublemakers theme park where Juni rescued Alexandra, paddles to Romero's island to offer a business deal.
+As the credits come to a close, Dinky Winks paddles to Romero's island to offer a business deal and nearly has his hand bitten off by a Slizard.